1996 – The Journey Begins

 In 1998, the POWERbreathe was awarded the prestigious Millennium Mark by the Design Council of Great Britain and was featured at two sites within the Millennium Experience (within the “Pharmacy of the Future” within the Body Zone, as well as within the special Millennium Products Exhibition in the “Spiral of Innovation”).
 In April 1998 POWERbreathe was also featured on the BBC´s Tomorrow´s World programme.

-The three levels of resistance developed in 2001 were retained, creating three models in the POWERbreathe Plus series and three models in each of the POWERbreathe Ironman Plus and POWERbreathe Iron Girl Plus series: Light Resistance (Wellness); Medium Resistance (Fitness); Heavy Resistance (Sports Performance).
+The three levels of resistance developed in 2001 were retained, creating three models in the POWERbreathe Plus series: Light Variable Resistance (LR); Medium Variable Resistance (MR); and Heavy Variable Resistance (HR).
 Each model featured manually adjustable training levels to allow for progressive training.

 In March 2006, the POWERbreathe Medic model was approved for prescription in the UK, offering an evidence-based, drug-free treatment for patients with dyspnoea, especially those with asthma, COPD and heart failure.

 In 2009, a new training stimulus that combines POWERbreathe inspiratory muscle training with total-body workouts was developed: ActiBreathe™.
 This unique combination brings added benefits to breathing and exercise training, developing tone and fitness and charging your body with the power of breathing.